 f.
 QUIC-based UDP application flows at reference point M4 from the Media Stream Handler of a 5GMS Client are sent over the two access networks to the MPQUIC proxy using the two link-specific multipath addresses with multiple QUIC paths, and the MPQUIC proxy functionality in the UPF uses the multi-access PDU Session IP address/prefix to communicate with the 5GMS AS in the DN.

-Editor’s Note: Whether or not the 5GMS Client is aware of multi-access media delivery for each of the steering functionalities described above is to be clarified.
+Table 5.15.3.2-1 provides a description of whether the 5GMS Client and/or 5GMS-Aware Application is aware of multi-access media delivery for each of the steering functionalities supported in this release.

+Table 5.15.3.2-1: Application awareness of UE steering functionalities